ah56/piglatin/README.md

 * The program moves the first letter to the end of single words beginning with a single consonant and adds "ay".
   * Example Input: cat
   * Example Output: atcay

-* The program moves the first letter to the end of single words starting with "y" and adds "ay".
-  * Example Input: you
-  * Example Output: ouyay

 * The program moves the beginning consonants to the end of single words beginning with multiple, subsequent consonants and adds "ay".
   * Example Input: charge